 The first Muster was held as the Watermark International Nature Writers' Muster in October 2003 in the Camden Haven area (part of the Greater Port Macquarie region) on the NSW Mid North Coast.
 With the incorporation of the Watermark Literary Society, which is registered as a Deductible Gift Recipient (DGR), the Nature Writers' Muster was renamed as the Watermark Literary Muster.
 Muster 2005, Muster 2007, Muster 2009, Muster 2011 and Muster 2013 built on the successful format of Muster 2003, bringing together writers and readers with an interest in the literature of nature and place, and maintaining the intimacy and excitement that are stand-out features of all our Musters.

-The Watermark Muster is a unique event that welcomes different perspectives but does not provide a forum for advocacy of environmental or other policies.
+The Watermark Muster was a unique event that welcomed different perspectives but did not provide a forum for advocacy of environmental or other policies.

 Alternate Year Program

 Held annually in association with the National Library of Australia since 2012.

 A biennial Watermark Literary Fellowship for an emerging Australian writer of natural history, nature and place that was offered from 2004 to 2012.

 A Biennial prize for prose fiction or nonfiction in the genre of nature writing - 2004 to 2012.